Mamadou Diakhon: International career

 Born in France, Diakhon is of Senegalese and Malian descent.

 He is a youth international for France, first receiving a call up to the under-18 squad in March 2023.
 He made his France U18 debut during a 4-3 friendly win against Germany, where he also scored his first goal.
 He was subsequently called up for the Maurice Revello Tournament.

+Diakohn opted to play for the Senegal national team in March 2026.
+He debuted for Senegal in a friendly 3–1 win over The Gambia on 30 March 2026.